 Master’s Degree Fellowships

-The master’s fellowship supports TCU faculty accepted to or enrolled in a master’s degree program with a two-year award to complete their coursework and requirements for graduation.
-The College Fund established this fellowship program to increase and retain the number of faculty with master’s degrees at 35 accredited tribal colleges and universities (TCUs).
+The College Fund’s master’s fellowships support TCU faculty accepted to or enrolled in a master’s degree program with a two-year award up to $25,000.
+The College Fund established this fellowship program to increase the number of faculty with master’s degrees at 35 accredited tribal colleges and universities (TCUs).

-- The College Fund Master’s Fellowship supports faculty seeking a master’s degree in any field of study.
+- The College Fund Master’s Fellowship is funded by the College Fund and supports faculty pursuing a master’s degree in any field.

 Applicants must meet all of the following criteria:

-- Be a current TCU faculty member, or a staff member who does not currently teach but has been asked to teach in the near future.
+- Be a current TCU faculty member, or a staff member who does not currently teach but has been asked to teach in the near future, at an accredited TCU that is a “regular” member of AIHEC.
 For fellowships, the definition of faculty member includes full- and part-time permanent faculty, as well as adjunct instructors (including TCU staff and administrators) who teach at least one course regularly.